Rheumatoid Arthritis and Chikungunya Facts and Similarities

 Some people never develop symptoms from a chikungunya virus infection, but most do.
 The most common effects are fever and severe joint pain, which is often disabling.
 Other possible symptoms include swollen joints, muscle pain, a rash, a headache, and nausea.

-At the present time, there is no medication available to treat chikungunya.
+At the present time, there is no specific medication available to treat chikungunya.
 Antibiotics aren't helpful because they don't destroy viruses.
-The body is nearly always able to defeat the chikungunya virus by itself, however, and fatalities are rare.
-They are most common in elderly people.
+The body is nearly always able to defeat the chikungunya virus, however (though a doctor should be visited) and fatalities are rare.
+The disease is sometimes more serious in newborn babies, elderly people, and people with certain pre-existing illnesses.

 Anyone with unexplained symptoms should visit a doctor.
 In the case of chikungunya, the doctor may prescribe pain killers, rest, and fluids.
 He or she may also offer other suggestions to help the patient.

+Chikungunya was first identified in 1952.
 According to the CDC (Centers for Disease Control and Prevention), from 2006 to 2013 all cases of chikungunya in the United States appeared in people who had travelled to other countries and become infected there.
 This conclusion was based on the illnesses that were diagnosed and reported.
+The following information was reported more recently.

 Preventing Mosquito-Borne Diseases